gloignon/spaghett/README.md

 ## How to use

 Input is a .tsv file.
-Expected columns are doc_id and text (in documents mode), or doc_id, sentence_id and sentence (in sentences mode).
+Expected columns are `doc_id` and `text` (in documents mode), or `doc_id`, `sentence_id` and `sentence` (in sentences mode).
 The first row is expected to be the column headers.
+Extra columns in your input file are ignored, and required columns can appear in any order.
+For sentences mode, both `sentence` and `text` are accepted as valid column names for the sentence content.

 ### Command Line Interface